-Including the officers listed above, we have thirty-five full-time employees.
-Other employees include: Senior Vice President of Church Loans (2); Director Loan Operations (1); Senior Loan Officers (4); Senior Loan Managers (3); Loan Managers (3); Director of Investment Operations (1); Senior Account Manager (1); Account Managers (5); Director of Finance (1); Finance Manager (1); Vice

-President of Business Development (1); Assistant Relationship Managers (2); Director of Marketing (1); Director of Information Technology (1); Office Communications Coordinator (1); Executive Assistant (1); and Office Logistics Manager (1).
+Including the officers listed above, we have thirty-seven full-time employees.
+Other employees include: Senior Vice President of Loans and Assets (1); General Counsel (1); Senior Vice President of Church Loans (1); Director Loan Operations (1); Senior Loan Officers (4); Senior Loan Managers (3); Loan Managers (3); Credit Analyst (1); Vice President of Investments and Operations (1); Director of Investments (1); Account Managers (5); Director of Financial Systems (1); Finance Manager (1); Vice President of Business Development (1); Relationship Manager (2); Director of Marketing (1); Director of Information Technology (1); Office Communications Manager (1); Executive Assistants (2); Office Logistics Manager (1); and Special Advisor (1).

-Management anticipates that one or two employees may be added within the next twelve months in order to assist with increased demand for loans and Investments and other business.
+Management anticipates that some new employees may be added within the next twelve months in order to assist with increased demand for loans, Investments and other business.